- Duration: 10 Days / 9 Nights

 - Tour Type: Private Tour Package

-If you have ten free days, our cultural vacation is waiting for you to experience Egypt’s cultural sightseeing to step back in time to a different era when history was made and immortal monuments and artifacts were created over more than 4500 years from the imagination of ancient Egyptians.
-A true traveler can appreciate the heavenly unique feel of a cultural vacation.
+If you have 10 free days, our Egypt cultural tour vacation is waiting for you to experience Egypt’s cultural wonders to step back in time to a different era when history was made and immortal monuments and artifacts were created over more than 4500 years from the imagination of ancient Egyptians.
+A true traveler can appreciate the heavenly unique feel of an Egypt cultural tour vacation.
 Travel to the Valley of the Kings, Philae Temple, Abu Simbel Temple, and the Giza Pyramids.
-Throughout your visit, you will discover something new while exploring Egypt’s cultural treasures.
+Throughout your visit, you will discover something new while exploring and enjoying this Egypt cultural tour treasures.
 Don’t let this chance pass you by; make a reservation with us right away.

 - Meet and assist service at Cairo airport.

 - 2 nights accommodation in Cairo at 5* hotel.

 - 7 nights accommodation at a 5* Nile Cruise.

 - Domestic Flight Tickets from (Cairo – Luxor).